WindBreaker1/nextjs-blog/README.md

 # Fullstack Blog App

-A full stack blog app using Next.js and MySql.
+A full stack blog app made with Next.js and MySql.

 ## Features